Queries

 This function is passed an ApolloError object that contains either a networkError object or a graphQLErrors array, depending on the error(s) that occurred.

-If true, the is not executed.
+If true, the query is not executed.

 The default value is false.

-Each key in the object corresponds to a name, and that key's value corresponds to the variable value.
+Each key in the object corresponds to a variable name, and that key's value corresponds to the variable value.

 Networking options